vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 5. separate NDS canonical decoding from malformed-data repair;
 6. migrate the remaining layouts/synth parsers to `RecordReader` and shared platform primitives;
 7. remove all `canScan`, cursor-dialect, byte-pool, prepass, and materialization adapters;
-8. combine format and executor registration once every format has one executor family.
+8. migrate each format to one `FormatDefinition`, then remove direct access to the two raw registries.

 Architectural acceptance criteria: